Asset swap

+Accounting

 In financial accounting, an asset swap is an exchange of tangible assets for intangible assets or vice versa.
 Since it is a swap of assets, the procedure takes place on the active side of the balance sheet and has no impact on the latter in regard to volume.
 As an example, a company may sell equity and receive the value in cash, thus increasing liquidity.

 A company often utilizes this method when in need for money to invest (internal financing) or to pay off debts.

 Finance

 In finance, the term asset swap has a particular meaning.
 When one refers to an asset swap, one has in mind the exchange of the flow of payments from a given security (the asset) for a different set of cash flows.
 An example of this is where an institution swaps the cash flows on a U.S. Government Bond for LIBOR minus a spread (say 20 basis points).
 Such swaps usually have stub periods in order to bring the chronology of the cash flows into line with that of the underlying bond.